metashell/metashell/README.md

     * Start a command line on your Windows host and go into the source directory
     * Run `md bin`
     * Run `cd bin`
-    * Run `cmake .. -G "Visual Studio 12 2013" -DBOOST_ROOT=<path to your Boost library> -DBOOST_LIBRARYDIR=<path to the directory containing the compiled Boost libraries>`.
+    * Run `cmake .. -G "Visual Studio 12 2013"`.
-    * If CMake can find the dependent libraries, it will generate a solution file for Metashell in the `bin` directory.
+    * CMake will generate a solution file for Metashell in the `bin` directory.
       Open it with Visual Studio 2013 and build it.
 * To generate an installer for Metashell:
     * Install [NSIS](http://nsis.sourceforge.net).
     * Build Metashell following the above instructions (make sure you build the